 We anticipate that we will not be subject to any direct regulation by any government agencies, although we will be required to comply with general regulations that are applicable to all businesses.
-We are currently not regulated by either the Canadian Radio Telephone Telecommunications Commission (the "CRTC") in Canada or the Federal Communications Commission (the "FCC") in the United States; however, Internet related regulatory policies are continuing to develop and it is possible that our business operations could be the subject of regulation remeither the CRTC or the FCC in the future.
-Additionally, it is possible that additional laws and regulations may be adopted that directly impact on our business operations.
-Additional laws and regulations could include laws and regulations governing content, privacy, pricing, encryption standards, consumer protection, electronic commerce, taxation, copyright infringement and other intellectual property issues.
+We are currently not regulated by either the Canadian Radio Telephone Telecommunications Commission (the "CRTC") in Canada or the Federal Communications Commission (the "FCC") in the United States; however, Internet related regulatory policies are continuing to develop and it is possible that our business operations could be the subject of regulation from either the CRTC or the FCC in the future.
+Additionally, it is possible that additional laws and regulations governing content, privacy, pricing, encryption standards, consumer protection, electronic commerce, taxation, copyright infringement and other intellectual property issues.
 Increased regulation governing the Internet or the installation and operation of Internet access networks could increase our cost of doing business and may result in a decline in Internet usage by business travelers and hotel properties.
 Accordingly, increased government regulation could increase the cost to us of carrying out our plan of operations with the result that our expenses may be higher than anticipated, we will have less cash with which to pursue our operations and we will incur greater losses.